ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

    - Description:
      - FIS gets the `FileUploadReports` which match the requested storage alias and have `inspection_result=None`
      - FIS returns the list of `FileUploads` corresponding to the `FileUploadReports`
-3. `GET /inspection-reports/{file_id}`: Serve an `InspectionReport` for a given file ID
+3. `GET /upload-reports/{file_id}`: Serve a `FileUploadReport` for a given file ID, sans secret ID
-   > Please see the InspectionReport schema definition below this list
    - Authorization requires a token signed with Data Hub-specific private key
-   - Returns `200 OK` and the `InspectionReport` for the requested file ID
+   - Returns `200 OK` and the `FileUploadReport` for the requested file ID
    - Description:
      - FIS finds the existing `FileUploadReport` in its database, raising an error if it doesn't find it (should be translated to a 404 response but logged within the service as an error).
-     - Returns the subset of the `FileUploadReport` corresponding to the `InspectionReport` model structure.
-This is done to reduce the number of places that the secret ID is communicated, as well as the irrelevant box ID.
+     - Returns the `FileUploadReport` with the secret ID removed.
 4. `POST /inspection-reports`: Accept an inspection report
    - Authorization requires a token signed with Data Hub-specific private key
    - Request body must contain a payload conforming to the `InspectionReport` schema